Best Vegetables for Rabbits: A Healthy Diet Guide

 • Escarole (Cichorium endivia var. latifolia)

-• Fennel (Foeniculum vulgare) – leafy tops and base
+• Fennel (Foeniculum vulgare) – leafy tops and base.
+Seeds have been reported to cause stool issues.

 • Fenugreek (Trigonella foenum-graecum)